DIK BARTON TITANIC EXPLORER • White Star Heritage Exhibition, 23 March - 14 April • Book tickets: titanicaberdeen.com

 ‣ Worked with international team, Dik is fluent in Russian.

-Nautile Chief Pilot
+Nautile Pilot

-‣ From 1994 explored uncharted stern of the RMS Titanic.
+‣ From 1993 explored uncharted stern of the RMS Titanic.

 ‣ Mentored by P.H.
 Nargeolet, known as “Mr. Titanic”.